netscaler/netscaler-helm-charts/citrix-adc-istio-egress-gateway/README.md

 > **Note:**
-> If container agent is being used here for Citrix ADM, please provide `PodIP` of container agent.
+> If container agent is being used here for Citrix ADM, please provide `PodIP` of container agent in above manual config.

 ## <a name="citrix-adc-as-egress-gateway-a-sample-deployment">Citrix ADC as Egress Gateway: a sample deployment</a>